hknutzen/Netspoc/technical.markdown

 Of course, the path through the loop still needs to be detected, using function `cluster_path_mark`.
 Usually, loop topologies would have pathrestrictions attached.
-As pathrestrictions require lots of checks and tests that obfuscate the underlying algorithm, first assume a topology without pathrestrictions to explain it.
+As pathrestrictions require checks and tests that obfuscate the underlying algorithm, first assume a topology without pathrestrictions to explain it:

-{% include table.html no="1." img="./images/cluster_path_mark-simple1.png" txt="During `path_mark`, a loop node (r4) was found. `path_mark` stores the path information in the next interface of the linear path and calls `cluster_path_mark` to find the paths from loop exit node (r1) to the detected loop node." %}
+{% include table.html no="1." img="./images/cluster_path_mark-simple1.png" txt="During path_mark, a loop node (r4) was found. path_mark stores the path information in the next interface of the linear path and calls cluster_path_mark to find the paths from loop exit node (r1) to the detected loop node." %}

 `cluster_path_mark` is called with a pair of loop nodes that specify start and end node of a path through the cluster.
 If neither source nor destination are located within the loop, the start node is the loop exit node, and the end node is the node where the loop is entered from.
-Then, a depth first search is conducted, beginning at start node, to find all paths through the loop part that reach the end node.
+Then, a depth first search is conducted, beginning at start node, to find all paths through the loop that reach the end node.
 During this depth first search run, only loop nodes are processed.
 When the end node has been found, the algorithm returns from recursion and collects path information.
-In contrast to the basic algorithm, path information is not stored within the interfaces on path but within the first node of the loop, holding for every possible path through the loop the interfaces where the loop path starts and ends as well as an array, holding tuples of path information for every loop node on path in following form: [entrance interface, exit interface, router flag] for every loop node on path.
+In contrast to the basic algorithm, path information is not stored within the interfaces on path but within the first node of the loop.
+It holds for every possible path through the loop the interfaces where the loop path starts and ends as well as an array of tuples describing the path.
+Every tuple holds [entrance interface, exit interface, router flag] for a loop node on path.

 {% include table.html no="2." img="./images/cluster_path_mark-simple2.png" txt="Cluster_path_mark adds loop entry information to the next interface on path and performs a depth first search on loop nodes, starting at loop exit node (r1).
 It returns when a path (the initiating loop node) is found." %}